James FitzJames, 1st Duke of Berwick

-James FitzJames, 1st Duke of Berwick (21 August 1670 - 12 June 1734) was a French-English army officer who was the eldest illegitimate son of James II of England by Arabella Churchill, the sister of John Churchill, 1st Duke of Marlborough.
+James FitzJames, 1st Duke of Berwick, 1st Duke of Liria and Jérica, 1st Duke of Fitz-James (21 August 1670 - 12 June 1734) was a French-English army officer who was the eldest illegitimate son of James II of England by Arabella Churchill, the sister of John Churchill, 1st Duke of Marlborough.
 Born and raised in France, Berwick was a senior Jacobite commander in his father's army during the Williamite War in Ireland.
 He subsequently became a successful general in the service of Louis XIV and in 1706 he was made a Marshal of France.
 Berwick was honored with noble titles from the kings of both France and Spain, in addition to his English ducal title which was attainted in 1695.
 He was decapitated by a cannonball during the Siege of Philippsburg in 1734.

 Early life

 FitzJames was born at Moulins in France before his father's accession to the throne, and was brought up in France as a Catholic.
 He was the son of James and his mistress Arabella Churchill, sister of the English captain general and statesman John Churchill, 1st Duke of Marlborough.
 He seems to have inherited or perfected the same military ability as his uncle, Marlborough.
 He was educated at the Stuarts' expense in the College of Juilly, the Collège du Plessis, and the Jesuit College of La Flèche.
 He went into the service of Charles V, Duke of Lorraine, and was present at the Siege of Buda (1686).
 FitzJames was created Duke of Berwick, Earl of Tinmouth and Baron Bosworth by his father in 1687.
 He then returned to Hungary and participated at the Battle of Mohács.

 Berwick returned to England and was made Governor of Portsmouth.
 King James made him a Knight of the Order of the Garter and appointed him Colonel of The Blues to replace the Protestant Aubrey de Vere, 20th Earl of Oxford.
 The post had been coveted by his maternal uncle the Duke of Marlborough, but FitzJames was earmarked for command, as Catholics replaced Anglicans.
 However, due to the invasion of the Prince of Orange and the subsequent Glorious Revolution, the installation never took place.
 Berwick in all conscience could not remain as the Colonel of The Blues' Troop he had served since 1682; he refused to betray his old patronne.
 Officers were required to answer 'three questions' designed by the King to test their loyalty.
 Berwick was with his father at Salisbury in November 1688, when key units deserted to the Prince of Orange.
 King James II was overthrown in December 1688 and fled to France, and Berwick went into exile with him.